Storidge/cio-user-docs/kubernetes_storage/overview.md

 Kubernetes introduced [Container Storage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) (CSI) support as alpha in v1.9 and moved to beta in v1.10.
 CSI defines a standard interface for container orchestration systems to integrate external storage systems, such as Storidge, and provision volumes for container workloads.

 The Storidge software installation package installs a [CSI driver](https://hub.docker.com/_/storidge-csi-driver) for Kubernetes v1.14 and above.
-Once deployed, the CSI driver (aka provisioner) forwards requests from `PersistentVolumeClaims` to the Storidge CIO software which provisions and automatically attaches the volume to the node where the pod is scheduled to run.
+Once deployed, the CSI driver (aka provisioner) forwards requests from persistent volume claims to the Storidge CIO software which provisions and automatically attaches the volume to the node where the pod is scheduled to run.

 ## Storage configurations